-Independent and motivated students may enroll in on-line courses through Cape Cod Community College.
+Independent and motivated students may enroll in a live-streamed course at NHS through Cape Cod Community College.
 Upon satisfactory completion, students will be awarded appropriate college credits for the course.
-Course offerings can be accessed through http:// www.capecod.mass.edu/.
-The courses meet entirely on-line and requires at least one period per day logged on to the website.
+These college credits can likely be transferred to colleges of your choice.
+Each course will meet entirely on-line and attendance is monitored by the CCCC professor.
 A familiarity with computers, a strong sense of discipline, and an inquiring mind are required.
-Students must register for two courses - one per semester - directly with Cape Cod Community College, after receiving approval from the Distance Learning Coordinator.
-A fee of approximately \$525.00 per course must be paid at registration.
+Students may register for two courses - one per semester - Please see your School Counselor for additional information and course offerings.